 - red streaks leading away from the bite

-If you’ve been bitten, you should be seen immediately by a physician for several reasons:
+If you’ve been bitten, you should immediately visit your doctor for several reasons.
+There may be a risk of getting:

 - possible nerve and blood vessel damage